-Where loans from an employer total more than £10,000 at any point during the tax year, tax is chargeable on the difference between any interest actually paid and interest calculated at the official rate of 2.5% (for 2018/19).
-Contact us for the latest position.
+Where loans from an employer total more than $\pm 10,000$ at any point during the tax year, tax is chargeable on the difference between any interest actually paid and interest calculated at the official rate of 2.25%.
+Please contact us for the latest position.